Reduce Utility Bills for Municipal Facilities and Operations

 A successful green building program requires support from local decision makers, as well as from stakeholders involved with the construction, operation and maintenance of buildings in the local government and community.
 To help promote this support, local governments contemplating a green building should make clear the economic and productivity benefits of green building practices.

-The new public library
+The public library

 serving the Town and Village

-of Ossining is the one of only
+of Ossining is a

 Improve Wastewater and Drinking Water Treatment Efficiency